Architects Do Many Things

 A list of consultants might include: Surveyor, Soils and Geological Engineer, Civil Engineer, Landscape Architect, Structural Engineer, Mechanical (air conditioning), Electrical and Plumbing Engineers, Fire Life safety and Fire sprinklers, Acoustic, Green Building Consultant, Health Department (water, septic, etc.), and if there are other specialty items due to the project or governmental restrictions there may be more specialists involved.
 There may need to be interface with utility providers for meters and services.
 Some of these will depend on your project type, some the building department requirements, and some based on the contractor you’ll use.

 Construction Documents Phase.
 In this phase the architect does the detailed construction working drawings.
 These must integrate and coordinate with all other consultant’s work.
 Either within the drawing set or separate must be the specifications for the materials and processes involved in the construction.
-The goal is to end up with a package that will allow you to get all required permit, get accurate and detailed cost quotes, and to build the project.
+The goal is to end up with a package that will allow you to get all required permits, get accurate and detailed cost quotes, and to build the project.
 If any of these end processes require further detail or elaboration of the drawings and specifications those should be addressed.

 Construction Negotiation.
 If not worked out early in the project by negotiation, a contractor must be selected.
 A typical bid situation requires the development of a “Bid Package” of drawings, specifications, and instructions on how the contractors are to prepare their bids and what must be included in the bids.
 An architect will typically handle all questions and requests for information to clarify contractor questions.
 Someone needs to coordinate job site walks.
 Then the bids must be received, reviewed and compared.
 The architect often helps the client make a final decision.
 Then a contract for the construction must be developed or if provided by the contractor this should be reviewed for terms, inclusions, allowances, and exclusions.
 If bonds are appropriate these must be specified.